sphis-sinco/FNF-NerelEngine/PATCHNOTES.md

 # Neral Alpha 0.1.0
+## Additions
+- Added "InitState" which is the new starting state instead of "TitleState"

 ## Changes
 - Removed support for "Português (Brasil)" language (I don't speak it, sorry ;-;)
 - Removed [FreeDesktop](https://www.freedesktop.org/wiki) metadata